KaiyanM/MolPad/paper/paper.md

 # Case Study: Cheese Data

-Here we aim to highlight the versatility of the MolPad Dashboard with a case study of microbial communities on the wash-rind cheese' surface collected during cheese ripening[@doi:10.1128/msystems.00701-22].
+Here we aim to highlight the versatility of the MolPad Dashboard with a case study of microbial communities on the wash-rind cheese' surface collected during cheese ripening [@doi:10.1128/msystems.00701-22].
 This data stands for a general case that only includes single-omic measurements for the change of Bacteria or Eukaryota in each cheese sample.
 It has multiple nested annotation labels ranging from kingdom to class, making it more flexible in interpretation.

 Our goal is to verify their conclusions and provide an alternative to visualize complicated longitudinal data.
 According to the study, in the bacterial community, Firmicutes are dominant at the very beginning, and Proteobacteria quickly take over the domination by the end of ripening.
 Overall, cheeses A and C show a reproducible establishment of Actinobacteria and Bacteroidetes separately.
 To confirm the mentioned findings using the MolPad dashboard, we examined two cheeses (A and C) across all three batches during weeks 2 to 13.

 In applying the dashboard, we made an extended time series by connecting the last time point of cheese A with the first one of cheese C. This allowed us to track unusual pattern combinations among different species and stages.
 We take the top four groups from the bacterial community for detailed analysis in Fig \ref{fig:cheesecase}.
-Overall, our results match the above research and could be used to provide intuitive explanations in supporting the findings, which substantiate the capabilities of `MolPad` as a reproducible tool to streamline the visualization of longitudinal patterns for the timely implementation of high-dimensional analysis.
+Overall, our results match the above research and could be used to provide intuitive explanations in supporting the findings, which substantiate the capabilities of `MolPad` as a reproducible tool to streamline the visualization of longitudinal patterns.

 # Usage

 The source code for `MolPad` is stored on [Github](https://github.com/KaiyanM/MolPad).
-The app is hosted in the eponymous R package which can be downloaded and run on a local computer.
+The app is hosted in the R package which can be downloaded and run on a local computer.
 We anticipate that some users may need more flexibility in their analyses, requiring backend R coding for tasks like setting up detailed operating models or downloading figure outputs.
 For such needs, the essential set of R functions employed in the Shiny app is accessible through the R package.

 # Figures